-On the other hand, Circus provides very advanced features to manage your processes, and is able to manage sockets as well.
+On the other hand, tools like Circus and Supervisor have more advanced features to manage your processes, and are able to manage sockets as well.

-The goal of Chaussette is to delegate process and socket management to Circus and just focus on serving requests.
+The goal of Chaussette is to delegate process and socket management to its parent process and just focus on serving requests.

-Using a pre-fork model, Circus binds sockets and forks Chaussette processes that are able to accept connections on those sockets, as child processes.
+Using a pre-fork model, the process manager binds a socket.
+It then forks Chaussette child processes that accept connections on that socket.